JuliaPackaging/BinDeps.jl/README.md

     Since BinDeps is written in Julia it is extensible with the same ease as the rest of Julia.
-In particular, defining new behavior, e.g. for adding a new package manger, consists of little more than adding a type and implementing a couple of methods (see the section on Interfaces) or the RPMmd package for an example implementation.
+In particular, defining new behavior, e.g. for adding a new package manger, consists of little more than adding a type and implementing a couple of methods (see the section on Interfaces) or the [WinRPM package](https://github.com/JuliaLang/WinRPM.jl) for an example implementation.

   * I like the runtime features that BinDeps provides, but I don't really want to use its build time capabilities.
 What do you